-The draft land use map in the GPU's Land Use Element includes significant changes to the allowable heights and densities within the ten Study Areas, with densities increasing from 35-50 units per acre to 99-130 units per acre.
-The increased density in the draft land use map will add capacity for at least 18,000 new housing units over the next 20 years.
+The land use map in the GPU's Land Use Element includes significant changes to the allowable heights and densities within the ten Study Areas, with densities increasing from 35-50 units per acre to 99-130 units per acre.
+The increased density in the land use map will add capacity for over 19,000 new housing units over the next 20 years.
 Adoption of the GPU will also significantly increase the housing capacity of the housing sites identified on the Sites Inventory since over 90 percent of these sites are within a Study Area and will have an updated land use designation with increased base density.
-Error!
-Reference source not found. illustrates how the Sites Inventory sites overlay with the ten Study Areas.
+Figure 2 illustrates how the Sites Inventory sites overlay with the GPU's 10 Study Areas.

 As part of the GPU process, a community conversation about Measure Y, the voter approved initiative that sets growth and density limits until 2030, is being facilitated in order to build consensus around a path forward that allows for the housing growth that is needed over the next 20 years while balancing community concerns about growth and change.
-The draft land use map in the GPU includes building heights and densities that exceed the limits set by Measure Y, so over the next year, the community discussion around Measure Y and the GPU will continue.
+The land use map in the GPU includes building heights and densities that exceed the limits set by Measure Y, so over the next year, the community discussion around Measure Y and the GPU will continue.
 Ultimately, all elements of the GPU that exceed the growth limits set by Measure Y will require voter approval before they can take effect.
 Community input, and ultimately City Council direction, will guide how to best address the elements of the GPU that go beyond the Measure Y height and density limits.
 Next steps in this discussion include community outreach and meetings in Summer and Fall 2023.
-Ultimately, as part of the City Council's adoption of the GPU, an initiative that updates Measure Y will be placed on the ballot in November 2024.
+Following adoption of General Plan 2040, an initiative that updates Measure Y will need to be placed on the ballot in November 2024.

 The Draft General Plan was published in July 2023 and the Draft Environmental Impact Report (EIR) was published in August 2023.
-The target for adoption of the GPU is March 2024, with a ballot initiative to update Measure Y targeted for November 2024.
-More information about the General Plan Update can be found at [www.StriveSanMateo.org](http://www.StriveSanMateo.org).
+The target for adoption of General Plan 2040 is March 2024, with a ballot initiative to update Measure Y targeted for November 2024.
+More information about the General Plan Update can be found at www.StriveSanMateo.org.

-To support adoption of the General Plan Update and a successful ballot initiative, Policy H1.20 includes a commitment to increase heights and densities and to add capacity for at least 10,000 new housing units, support for a community conversation around Measure Y and to bring a ballot initiative before the voters in November 2024.
+To support adoption of General Plan 2040 and a successful ballot initiative, Policy H 1.20 includes a commitment to increase heights and densities and to add capacity for at least 10,000 new housing units, support for a community conversation around Measure Y and to bring a ballot initiative before the voters in November 2024.
 It also includes a provision for a backup plan to add housing capacity of at least 1,700 units for an affordable housing buffer of at 25%, if the ballot initiative is not successful.
-However, even within the confines of Measure Y, this Housing Element clearly demonstrates that the City's existing

-Zoning has capacity for over 9,800 housing units, which achieves its RHNA targets in each category with buffers.
+However, even within the confines of Measure Y, this Housing Element clearly demonstrates that the City's existing Zoning has capacity for over 10,000 housing units, which achieves its RHNA targets in each category with buffers.